-Nowadays more brides are choosing to get married in winter months rather than in summer.
+Nowadays, more brides are choosing to get married in the winter months rather than in summer.
 In fact, there are many reasons to plan a wedding during the colder winter months.
 So I’ve got a list of 6 reasons why you should get married in winter.

 1. Winter is pretty